 - Adjust the seat to a comfortable position for you.
-Adjust the seat by moving and holding the release lever at the front edge of the seat. - 2) Put the seat in a position that will provide easy reach to all controls. - A Never adjust the driver's seat while the truck is moving, to avoid the possibility of loss of control and of personal injury.
+Adjust the seat by moving and holding the release lever at the front edge of the seat. - 2) Put the seat in a position that will provide easy reach to all controls. - 3) Adjust the seat weight. - 4) Adjust the lumbar control. - A Refer to page 3-17 for details. - A Never adjust the driver's seat while the truck is moving, to avoid the possibility of loss of control and of personal injury.